hanabi/hanabi.github.io/misc/push-to-talk.md

 ### Exceptions

-As of December 2021, the *Hyphenated Group* Discord server has one "No PTT" voice channel.
+As of December 2021, the *H-Group* Discord server has one "No PTT" voice channel.
 This channel is intended to be used for exceptional circumstances.

 For example, some of our most-active members sometimes go on vacation, and only have access to their phone.
 Or, some of our most-active members like to play using a tablet from time to time.
-Longstanding *Hyphenated Group* members who normally use push-to-talk and have otherwise contributed to the group in a major way have earned the right to occasionally play with voice-activation as an exception to the normal rule.
+Longstanding *H-Group* members who normally use push-to-talk and have otherwise contributed to the group in a major way have earned the right to occasionally play with voice-activation as an exception to the normal rule.